ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 The first thing that we analyze is whether Rocketpool ("RP") is consistently lucky or unlucky against the non-RP Ethereum validators when it comes to the maximum bids received by ethereum relayers.
 The conclusion: No. As expected, RP validator's "luck" in terms of bids received (and accepted) is aligned with the non-RP validator cohort.

 We confirmed this by plotting a cumulative distribution function ("CDF") for the maximum bids on all Ethereum slots (blue dots/line) and another one for RP blocks (orange dots/line).
 See CDF charts below.
 Besides doing a visual evaluation for each of the cohorts, we apply the Kolmogorov-Smirnov (K-S) and p-value statistical evaluation on the entire distribution, and on subsets of the entire distribution, in order to compare RP vs non-RP maximum bids distribution (see table below).

-The Kolmogorov-Smirnov (K-S) test is a non-parametric test that compares two samples to see if they come from the same distribution.
-It's useful in this case because it doesn't assume any specific distribution of the data and is sensitive to differences in both location and shape of the empirical cumulative distribution functions of the two samples analyzed.
-The K-S test returns a D statistic and a p-value.
-The D statistic represents the maximum difference between the two cumulative distributions, and the p-value tells us the probability of observing the data assuming the null hypothesis (i.e. that the samples are from the same distribution) is true.

-- **K-S statistic (D)**: The greater this value (closer to 1.0), the larger the maximum difference between the CDFs, suggesting a greater discrepancy between the two groups.
-The lower this value (closer to 0.0), the more the distributions of the two samples are similar or the same.
-- **p-value**: A small p-value (typically ≤ 0.05) suggests that the samples come from different distributions.
-If this value is less than or equal to 0.05, the difference in distributions is considered statistically significant, meaning it's unlikely the difference is due to random chance.

-If we take a look at the entire distribution of slots which had max bids (i.e. an offer was received by at least one MEV relayer), **we see no evidence that RP gets better or worse bids vs non-RP validators**.

 Analysis for slots with MEV rewards between 10**-5 ETH and 10**5 ETH (exhaustive range):
 ```